Lagaffe91/FlashLightInstaller/README.md

 # FlashLightInstaller

-Lightweight installer for the Northstar Launcher made with the win32 api.
+Lightweight installer for the Northstar Launcher made with the windows api.

 ## STATUS